Attracting Downy and Hairy Woodpeckers to Your Backyard

 Overall size and bill size and shape are the most useful characters for distinguishing the two species in the field.
 There are subtle plumage features that can also be useful when a good closeup view is possible as well.
 The Downy is a relatively small bird at approximately 6.5″ long; where the Hairy is closer in size to an American Robin, averaging 9.25" long.
 On the Downy, the bill is rather short and thin, about one-third as long as the width of the Downy's head.
 The bill on the Hairy is long and chisel-like, and if turned around, is about as long as the width of the head itself.

 The white outer tail feathers on the Downy Woodpecker are usually barred in black, giving a spotted effect.
 However, while these black bars are most easily visible from below, they may appear white from above, so a proper viewing angle is very important.
 In most of the Eastern U.S., Hairys have completely white outer tail feathers.
 Black bars can be found on the outer tail feathers on birds of the Pacific race and in Newfoundland.
+For more information on distinguishing the two species, check out our blog.

 Do They Migrate?